NItroglycerineNL/PlanningToolForAutism/README.md

 At the end of the day, the original schedule is copied over the working copy, ready for a new week.
 With this method you can change the schedule on the fly - changes will be visible in a minute after saving - and allow for small modifications on day-to-day basis (say a doctor’s appointment).
 If you want the changes to be saved for future schedules, also modify the original schedule.

 The schedule is built with a 5 minute interval with an increment minute from midnight-timeline.
-Minute by minute planning is possible but might ask for a small code change.
+Minute by minute planning is possible, it does require the correct number of minutes since midnight.

 The program is written to display a schedule for two children.
 If you want to alter this, a good look at the css file to have the html formatted properly.
 The html shows the current and a maximum of 6 upcoming tasks along with a appropriate icon.
 I only provide 1 icon with the program, the icon used when the icon the task is linking to can't be found.